Probabilistic Kernel Function for Fast Angle Testing: Applications to Similarity Search

-During the traversal of the similarity graph, we check the exact distance from graph node $w$ to $q$ only when ineq.~\eqref{eq:kernel2-test} is satisfied; otherwise, we skip the computation of $w$ for efficiency.
+During the traversal of the similarity graph, we check the exact distance from graph node $w$ to $q$ only when Ineq.~\eqref{eq:kernel2-test} is satisfied; otherwise, we skip the computation of $w$ for efficiency.
 A complete graph-based algorithm equipped with the KS2 test can be found in Alg.~\ref{alg:KS2_test}.
-By Lemma~\ref{lemma_threshold} and the same analysis in~\cite{peos}, we can easily obtain the following result. \begin{corollary} The graph-based search equipped with the KS2 test~\eqref{eq:kernel2-test} is a $(\delta, 0.5)$-routing test. \end{corollary} \textbf{Comparison with PEOs.} Since PEOs also uses a Gaussian distribution to generate projection vectors in subspaces like CEOs, the estimation in ineq.~\eqref{eq:kernel2-test} is more accurate than that of the PEOs test, as discussed earlier.
-In addition, the proposed test has two advantages:(1) ineq.~\eqref{eq:kernel2-test} is much simpler than the testing inequality in the PEOs test, resulting in higher evaluation efficiency; (2) ineq.~\eqref{eq:kernel2-test} requires fewer constants to be stored, leading to a smaller index size compared to that of PEOs.
+By Lemma~\ref{lemma_threshold} and the same analysis in~\citet{peos}, we can easily obtain the following result. \begin{corollary} The graph-based search equipped with the KS2 test~\eqref{eq:kernel2-test} is a $(\delta, 0.5)$-routing test. \end{corollary} \textbf{Comparison with PEOs.} Since PEOs also uses a Gaussian distribution to generate projection vectors in subspaces, as CEOs does, and does not make use of the reference-angle information, the estimation in Ineq.~\eqref{eq:kernel2-test} is more accurate than that of the PEOs test.
+In addition, the proposed test has two advantages: (1) Ineq.~\eqref{eq:kernel2-test} is much simpler than the testing inequality in the PEOs test, resulting in higher evaluation efficiency; (2) Ineq.~\eqref{eq:kernel2-test} requires fewer constants to be stored, leading to a smaller index size compared to that of PEOs.

-\textbf{Complexity analysis.} For the time complexity, for every edge $e$, the computation of the LHS of ineq.~\eqref{eq:kernel2-test} requires $L$ lookups in the table and $L - 1$ additions, while the computation of the RHS of ineq.~\eqref{eq:kernel2-test} requires two additions and one multiplication.
+\textbf{Complexity analysis.} For the time complexity, for every edge $\bm{e}$, the computation of the LHS of Ineq.~\eqref{eq:kernel2-test} requires $L$ lookups in the table and $L - 1$ additions, while the computation of the RHS of Ineq.~\eqref{eq:kernel2-test} requires two additions and one multiplication.
 By using SIMD, we can perform the KS2 test for $16$ edges simultaneously.
-For the space complexity, for each edge, we need to store $L$ bytes to recover $\bm{{q_i}^{\top} u^i_{e[i]}}$, along with two scalars, that is, $A_S(\bm{v})\norm{\bm{w}}^2 / (2\norm{\bm{e}})$ and $A_S(\bm{v}) / \norm{\bm{e}}$, which are quantized using scalar quantization to enable fast computation of the RHS of ineq.~\eqref{eq:kernel2-test}.
+For the space complexity, for each edge, we need to store $L$ bytes to recover $\bm{{q_i}^{\top} u^i_{e[i]}}$, along with two scalars, that is, $A_S(\bm{e})\norm{\bm{w}}^2 / (2\norm{\bm{e}})$ and $A_S(\bm{e}) / \norm{\bm{e}}$, which are quantized using scalar quantization to enable fast computation of the RHS of Ineq.~\eqref{eq:kernel2-test}.